ajslater/picopt/README.md

 - By default picopt will optimize GIF, JPEG, PNG and WEBP images.
 - Picopt can optionally optimize ZIP, ePub, and CBZ containers.
 - Picopt can be told to convert lossless images such as BPM, PPM, GIF, TIFF into PNG, and all of the mentioned lossless formats into WebP.
-- Picopt can convert Animated GIFS into Animated WebP files.
+- Picopt can convert Animated GIFs into Animated WebP files.
+- Picopt can convert Animated PNGs (APNG) into Animated WebP files, but does not optimize APNG as APNG.
 - Picopt can convert RAR files into Zipfiles and CBR files into CBZ files.

 ## <a name="programs">External Programs</a>